-If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock upon the consummation of this offering.
-Dilution results from the fact that the per share offering price of our common stock is in excess of the book value per share attributable to new investors.
+If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book deficit per share of our common stock upon the consummation of this offering.
+Dilution results from the fact that the per share offering price of our common stock is in excess of the book deficit per share attributable to new investors.

-As of June 27, 2021, our historical net tangible book (deficit) was \$(166.8) million, or \$(43.88) per share of common stock.
-Our historical net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 27, 2021.
+As of June 27, 2021, our historical net tangible book deficit was \$(166.8) million, or \$(3.71) per share of common stock.
+Our historical net tangible book deficit per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 27, 2021.

-As of June 27, 2021, our pro forma net tangible book (deficit) was \$(166.8) million, or \$(41.00) per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 27, 2021 after giving effect to the automatic conversion of all outstanding shares of our preferred stock into 266,667 shares of our common stock and the filing and effectiveness of our restated certificate of incorporation that will become effective immediately prior to the completion of this offering.
+As of June 27, 2021, our pro forma net tangible book deficit was \$(166.8) million, or \$(3.46) per share of common stock.
+Our pro forma net tangible book deficit per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 27, 2021 after giving effect to the automatic conversion of all outstanding shares of our preferred stock into 3,156,812 shares of our common stock and the filing and effectiveness of our restated certificate of incorporation that will become effective immediately prior to the completion of this offering.

-After giving effect to (i) the pro forma adjustments set forth above, (ii) the sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus after deducting estimated underwriting discounts and commissions and estimated offering expenses) and (iii) the application of the net proceeds from this offering, our pro forma as adjusted net tangible book value as of would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing investors and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to new investors.
+After giving effect to (i) the pro forma adjustments set forth above, (ii) the sale of 9,459,000 shares of common stock in this offering at the initial public offering price of \$18.00 per share after deducting underwriting discounts and commissions and estimated offering expenses and (iii) the application of the net proceeds from this offering, our pro forma as adjusted net tangible book deficit as of June 27, 2021 would have been \$(13.9) million, or \$(0.24) per share.
+This represents an immediate decrease in pro forma as adjusted net tangible book deficit of \$3.22 per share to our existing investors and an immediate dilution in pro forma as adjusted net tangible book deficit of \$18.24 per share to new investors.